ThomasBaGe/cpforager-dev/README.md

 - [ ] correction of heading to colony circular plot.
 - [ ] automatically compute n_rows and n_columns for a given number of plots to display.
 - [ ] hmmlearn for a 3-state estimation (foraging, traveling, resting).
-- [ ] depth to compute as a negative number to plot the visual depth.
 - [ ] create first Github release / version 1.0.
 - [ ] deploy documentation as a static webpage.
 - [ ] build Python package [Python package building](https://packaging.python.org/en/latest/tutorials/packaging-projects/).